Linkan181/Frontend-Development-Projects/README.md

-# Web-Development-Projects
+# Frontend Projects
-This  repository contains HTML, CSS, and JavaScript projects developed by me.
+This  repository contains HTML, and CSS projects developed by me.